Headteachers and senior leaders who are:

 The best way to know is through a conversation.
 Coaching is relational, and the connection between us matters.
 In a ‘discovery call’, you’ll get a sense of my presence and approach, and we can explore what you’re looking for.
 There’s no pressure – it’s simply a chance to see whether working together feels right.

 Confidentiality is central to my practice.
 Nothing you share is discussed outside our sessions, unless there is a legal or safeguarding requirement to do so.
-As a trainee counsellor and practising coach, I also work within professional ethical frameworks that place your privacy and trust at the heart of my work.
+As a trainee psychotherapist and practising coach, I also work within professional ethical frameworks that place your privacy and trust at the heart of my work.

 My style is calm and grounded.
 I listen deeply, ask thoughtful questions and create a space where you can be honest without judgement.
 I don’t rush to solutions – instead, we explore what’s happening with clarity and compassion, so you can move forward in a way that feels true to you.